- Chris St John is an experienced, well-incentivised fund manager

 Chris St John tries to limit losses during turbulent times.
 The fund then has less ground to make up when markets improve.
 Our analysis suggests his focus on high-quality companies has helped shelter investors' money to a degree when markets have fallen but we expect the fund to lag the broader market when it rises quickly.

-The fund beat the performance of the broader UK stock market over the past year, although it still lost money.
 One of the best performers was media business Future.
 The company specialises in taking print-based media publications and digitising the content to allow it to reach more people.
-It recently acquired a portfolio of well-known magazines, including Horse & Hound, Country Life and Homes & Gardens.
+It owns brands including Country Life, Marie Claire and Homes & Gardens.
+Weaker performers included online fashion retailer boohoo.
+The company faced a variety of challenges, including global supply chain issues, greater competition and louder calls for sustainability.

 |Annual percentage growth|